-Here, the personal tax return is not a reflection of actual income.
-Rather, it’s the business’s bank statements and financial statements that can be used to verify real income.
-This is the category where most self-employed individuals fall.
-Most first-time buyer contractor mortgages fall in this category as well.
+Here, a person’s T4s and NOAs do not reflect their actual income.
+Instead, the business’s bank and financial statements can be used to verify or gross up their income.
+This is the category where typically most self-employed individuals fall.

 This is otherwise referred to as “no income verification mortgages.”
-It basically implies that neither of the above methods works and the borrower would be unable to verify their income.
-This verification method is mainly accepted by B Lenders and private lenders mainly accept this verification method.
-Some A Lenders permit it with the Sagen Alt-A Program, however, this program is extremely strict and may be limited to those with exceptional credit history with an established business.
+B Lenders and private lenders mainly accept this verification method.
+Some A Lenders permit it with the Sagen Alt-A Program.
+However, this program is extremely strict and may be limited to those with exceptional credit history with an established business.

-A self-employed mortgage fundamentally requires your Notices of Assessment and Income Tax Statement (T1); this is the basics for how to qualify for a mortgage when self-employed and unable to provide T4s.
+A self-employed mortgage requires your Notices of Assessment (NOA) and Income Tax Statement (T1).
+This is the minimum to qualify for a mortgage when self-employed and unable to provide T4s.

-Depending on the lender, you may be required to provide the following:
+Depending on the lender, you may also be required to provide the following: